King’s visit to France postponed as protests continue over Macron pension reforms

 King Charles’ visit to France postponed as protests continue over Macron pension reforms

-King Charles has been forced to postpone his state visit to France as police and protesters continue to clash over President Emmanuel Macron’s retirement age reforms.
+King Charles has been forced to postpone his state visit to France as police and protesters continue to clash over president Emmanuel Macron’s retirement age reforms.

-The monarch’s trip next week with his wife Camilla, Queen Consort was set to be his first abroad after becoming king.
-But it has been postponed following the announcement of more protests.
+The monarch’s trip next week with his wife Camilla, Queen Consort was set to be his first abroad after becoming king - but it is being rescheduled following the announcement of more widespread protests.

+The French feared the security of the King could not be guaranteed “because of his interest in mingling with crowds”, according to security sources in Paris.

+A crack team of officers from the SDLP Protection Service unit rigorously studied the monarch’s profile before his intended State Visit this weekend.

+“They became aware of the King’s habit of impromptu handshakes, and talking to ordinary people whenever he could,” said a source who was involved in the planning of four days of events across France.

+“There are huge social tensions in France, and there is no doubt that such good manners could have been very dangerous indeed.”

-The King and Queen Consort “greatly look forward to the opportunity to visit France as soon as dates can be found”, Buckingham Palace said.
+The King and Queen Consort “greatly look forward to the opportunity to visit France as soon as dates can be found”, Buckingham Palace said on Friday morning.

 The news comes after the historic Bordeaux City Hall in France was set on fire on the day of the biggest protest yet against President Macron’s controversial attempts to push through reforms to raise the pension age.